 - Have one club project, related to curriculum, which they do together.

 - Be facilitated by organizational and project leaders who have successfully completed the volunteer screening.

 - Have members who perform a presentation or public speaking at the club level or above.

 - Complete one community service project.

 - Have members who participate in county, district or state events.

 - Celebrate member and club achievements.

-To apply for the Club of Excellence recognition, complete the Nebraska 4-H Club of Excellence Report of Activities.
+To apply for the Club of Excellence recognition, complete the Nebraska 4-H Club of Excellence Annual Summary Form PDF or Doc.
 The completed form should be turned into your local Extension office by September 15 or earlier as designated by your county.

 If the Club meets all the requirements, they will get a certificate and a seal the first year and an additional seal in subsequent qualifying years.